 - Ulaanbaatar’s Central Sukhbaatar District – This area has a lot of Embassies, Offices, and Tourist Attractions.
 So be extra careful when you are in this area.

 - The Mercury Food Shopping Center

-- The Seoul Street – In particular, the restaurant and bar section of the street.
+- The Seoul Street – Particularly, the street’s restaurant and bar section.

-- The section of Baga Toiruu (Little Ring Road Area) – In this area, the most concern is near the Urgoo Cinema and Ulaanbaatar Hotel.
+- The section of Baga Toiruu (Little Ring Road Area) – The most concern is near the Urgoo Cinema and Ulaanbaatar Hotel.